Generalized fibre sums of 4-manifolds and the canonical class: Definition of the generalized fibre sum

-The maps $\tau_M$ and $\tau_N$ form fixed reference trivialisations for the normal bundles of the embedded surfaces $\Sigma_M$ and $\Sigma_N$ and are called {\em framings}.
-Taking the image of $\Sigma$ times an arbitary point on $S^1$, the framings $\tau_M$ and $\tau_N$ determine sections of the $S^1$-bundles $\partial\nu\Sigma_M$ and $\partial\nu\Sigma_N$.
+Taking the image of $\Sigma$ times an arbitrary point on $S^1$, the framings $\bar{\tau}_M$ and $\bar{\tau}_N$ determine certain sections of the $S^1$-bundles $\partial\nu\Sigma_M$ and $\partial\nu\Sigma_N$.
 These sections correspond to {\em push-offs} of the surfaces $\Sigma_M$ and $\Sigma_N$ into the boundary of the tubular neighbourhoods.
 Since trivializations of vector bundles are linear, the framings are completely determined by such push-offs.

 \begin{defn} We denote by $\Sigma^M$ and $\Sigma^N$ push-offs of $\Sigma_M$ and $\Sigma_N$ into the boundaries $\partial \nu \Sigma_M$ and $\partial \nu \Sigma_N$ given by the framings $\tau_M$ and $\tau_N$. \end{defn} We set